PedrobyJoao/nwaku-eval/README.md

 ### Wait times

-There are wait times on the following points:
+There are wait times at the following points:

 - After creation of the mesh: waiting for network to stabilize and nwaku's APIs to start.
-- After subscribing to the pubsub topic: waiting pubsub mesh formation and general subscription state to be ready.
+- After subscribing to the pubsub topic: waiting for pubsub mesh formation and the general subscription state to be ready.
 - After starting polling metrics: so that we can define a **baseline cost of an idle network**.
 - After publishing messages: just to wait for the messages to arrive at the subscribers.